AliceRixte/ghci4luatex/README.md

 4. Edit `main.tex`

-5. Compile to pdf :
+5. Open an other shell and compile to pdf :

 ```
 make latex